LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/de0dc36e-1376-4acf-bc2d-d434c268cb71)

 ##### Technique 3: Combination of SMOTE and Tomek Links
+The process of SMOTE-Tomek Links is as follows.
+Start of SMOTE: choose random data from the minority class.
+Calculate the distance between the random data and its k nearest neighbors.
+Multiply the difference with a random number between 0 and 1, then add the result to the minority class as a synthetic sample.
+SMOTE-Tomek uses a combination of both SMOTE and the undersampling Tomek link.
+Tomek link is a cleaning data way to remove the majority class that was overlapping with the minority class.
 SMOTETomek which combines both oversampling (using SMOTE for the minority class) and undersampling (using Tomek links to remove Tomek pairs).
 This combined approach aims to create a more balanced dataset.
 Tomek link is a cleaning data way to remove the majority class that was overlapping with the minority

 ``` Python